Parish Hall Building Manager

 The garden is a living memorial outdoors on the Springfield Road side of the church building.
 There is a bench on the flagstone patio, surrounded by shrubs and flowers.
 Here one can sit quietly, pray, and enjoy the beauty of God’s creation in the midst of a bustling world.

-Classrooms and assembly space are used during the week by an Alcoholics Anonymous group, the AARP for its free income tax consulting service, the To Live Again club, a social club for senior widows and widowers, and other community groups.
-The regional unit of the Rodgers Organ Company rents space for its office and uses the Rodgers church organ for demonstration purposes.
+Educational Space Classrooms and assembly space are used during the week by an Alcoholics Anonymous group, To Live Again (a social club for senior widows and widowers), the AARP for its free income tax consulting service, and other community groups.

 A columbarium was installed at the west end of the nave in 2000 as a memorial gift, adding capacity to the outdoor columbarium.
+There is also a second outdoor columbarium by the lower parking lot.
 Most Redeemer members choose cremation and burial at the church.